 Moody Securities, our dealer manager and an affiliate of our sponsor, is a member firm of FINRA.
 Moody Securities is indirectly owned by Mr. Moody.
 Moody Securities provides certain sales, promotional and marketing services to us in connection with the distribution of the shares of common stock offered pursuant to this prospectus.
-We pay our dealer manager a sales commission equal to 7.0% of the gross proceeds from the sale of shares of our common stock sold in the primary offering, all or a portion of which may be reallowed to participating broker-dealers.
-We also pay our dealer manager a dealer manager fee equal to 3.0% of the gross proceeds from the sale of shares of our common stock sold in the primary offering, all or a portion of which may be reallowed to participating broker-dealers (excluding funds retained for the payment of wholesaling commissions, training and education costs and overhead expenses).
+We will pay our dealer manager certain selling commissions, dealer manager fees and stockholder servicing fees in connection with the distribution of our shares of common stock.
+For a full description of the fees, see "Management Compensation."
 Moody Securities only has experience acting as a dealer manager for one public offering in addition to ours, Moody I.